-Whereas women experience different realities according to their geographic location,

-Whereas it is important that we have moments for non-mixed discussion, considering the previous instances
+Whereas women experience different realities according to geographic location, Whereas it is important that we have moments for non-mixed discussion, considering the last instances

-Be it therefore resolved that we hold a non-mixed caucus for one 1.5 hour (Montreal, Quebec, regions) and that each caucus hold a summary presentation in Congress based on the themes that were discussed in their caucus as well as on the summaries of the local student associations.
+Be it therefore resolved that we hold a non-mixed caucus for one hour (Montreal, other more or less urban centers, regions) and that each caucus hold a summary in Congress based on the themes that we discussed in their caucus as well as on the summaries of the local student associations.

-Be it further resolved that this be followed by a one hour plenary period on the topic of feminism at the local level and on feminism in regions (on inter-region solidarity regarding feminism).
+Be it further resolved that this be followed by a one hour plenary period on the topic of feminism at the local level and on feminism in regions.